jaredjackson/dynamic_router/README.md

 		has_dynamic_route Proc.new {|example| "/#{example.url}"}, "dummy#dummy_method"
 	end

-With this notation, when you create models like:
+After this when you create models like:

 	Example.create!(:url => "abc")
 	Example.create!(:url => "123")